alterNERDtive/EDDiscovery-wiki/Chat-Console.md

 This allows you to send commands to EDD from the Elite chat system.

+You need to be sending in local chat.
+Other chats won't work.

 * /ln Text : Make a new captains log entry
 * /la Text : Append text to the latest captains log entry
 * /nn Text : Make a new note on the latest journal entry